- Typical and Atypical Language Development in Children from Culturally and Linguistically Diverse Backgrounds

 Research in the ChiLD3 language lab aims to understand patterns of typical and atypical language development in children from culturally and linguistically diverse (CLD) backgrounds and, in turn, to identify appropriate language assessment approaches for this population.
 As assessing CLD children is a known challenge in speech-language pathology, we strive to share our findings with researchers, clinicians and families to support evidence-based assessment and therapy practices.

-Current projects investigate grammatical development and cross-language interactions in bilingual children.
+Current projects investigate grammatical development and cross-language interactions in bilingual children using a variety of research methods, including behavioral language and cognitive measures, as well as eye tracking.
 Research goals include characterizing profiles of typical language development and language impairment in bilingual children through the lens of each language separately and both languages holistically.

 - Community-based Preschool Project

 Our Integrative Preschool Project is a partnership between the Child Language Development, Disorders, and Disparities Lab (ChiLD3) at SDSU, Price Family Philanthropies, and the City Heights Educational Collaborative.
 The program began in 2010 to provide focused Language Intervention for children who are at a higher risk for having academic difficulty.
 Research shows that a child’s early language and literacy skills affect their academic success, and preschool programs that emphasize language stimulation techniques and incorporate speech language pathologists have been shown to improve the language abilities of at-risk children (Justice, Mashburn, Pence & Wiggins, 2008).

 ChiLD3 Lab research assistants provide targeted language and literacy interventions within the preschool classrooms using a language-focused curriculum model.
 We demonstrate that through experiences, children develop new language – linguistically, cognitively, and socially.